DaRealMD/Brick_Breaker_Game/README.md

 - Hi, I’m @DaRealMD
 - I’m interested in game development
-- I’m currently learning Java
+- I’m currently learning Java and this was made during my studies

 <!---
 DaRealMD/DaRealMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.